zovoilis-lab/Flye/docs/USAGE.md

 (you may adjust it for your environment), and 'out_pacbio' being the directory where the assembly results will be placed.

-### E. coli Oxford Nanopore data
+### E. coli Oxford Nanopore Technologies data

-The dataset was originally released by the Loman lab: http://lab.loman.net/2015/09/24/first-sqk-map-006-experiment/
+The dataset was originally released by the Loman lab (http://lab.loman.net/2015/09/24/first-sqk-map-006-experiment/).

     wget https://github.com/fenderglass/datasets/raw/master/ont/Loman_E.coli_MAP006-1_2D_50x.fasta
 	abruijn.py Loman_E.coli_MAP006-1_2D_50x.fasta out_nano 50 --platform nano --threads 4